 What is luxury travel?
 I thought I knew the answer to this until this lively interview with Becky Lukovic, Travel Advisor and Owner of Bella Travel Planning LLC.

 With almost 20 years experience selling travel, Becky's insights into breaking into and selling luxury travel stems from deep roots in the industry.
 In one fell swoop, Becky breaks down assumptions on who the luxury traveler is, what constitutes luxury travel, and how to sell it with confidence.
 Not only does she offer great marketing advice, but Becky also participated in a service fee role play conversation and made reference to Star Trek.
 If you want to find out why I almost cried laughing in part, go give this newly-minted TAC episode a good long listen (or read)!

 - 5 Ways to Make Your Travel Conference Count: HAR's tips on how travel agents can optimize the time (and money) spent on travel industry events.

-- Hosted Travel Agent Service Fee Report, 2017: Becky is among many agents who charge fees for their hard work!
-Check out our 2017 service fee survey results (and stay tuned for our 2018 survey soon!)
+- Hosted Travel Agent Service Fee Report, 2018: Becky is among many agents who charge fees for their hard work!
+Check out our 2018 service fee survey results.

 - Becky's Hermitage Bay Facebook Video: Sometimes a product can speak for itself: Becky's Facebook video shows a "sell without selling" travel agent marketing strategy.